leonvanbokhorst/react-respond-reflect-trainer/README.md

 }
 ```

-## Model Deployment with FastAPI + Ray Serve 🚀
+## Model Deployment with FastAPI 🚀

-This repository includes a comprehensive deployment solution for QLora fine-tuned models using FastAPI and Ray Serve.
-This provides an efficient, scalable API for serving your model in distributed applications.
+This repository includes a comprehensive deployment solution for LoRA fine-tuned models using FastAPI.
+This provides an efficient, scalable API for serving your model in production applications.

 ### Features ✨

-- **Quantized Model Serving**: Efficiently serve 4-bit quantized models
+- **Merged Model Serving**: Efficiently serve merged LoRA models
-- **Distributed Deployment**: Scale across multiple GPUs and nodes using Ray
+- **Streaming Support**: Real-time token-by-token generation
 - **Performance Monitoring**: Built-in metrics for tracking inference performance
 - **Docker Ready**: Containerized deployment with Docker and docker-compose
 - **API Documentation**: Auto-generated FastAPI documentation